Intona products are engineered and made in Germany. We ship daily worldwide.

 The same instructions as with Unix apply.
 You can double-click "firmware-update.bat" in Explorer in the Ethernet Debugger installation folder to avoid constructing a command line.
-This will use firmware.dat in the same folder.
-In addition, the installer comes with the latest release of the firmware.
+This will use the firmware file that came with the installer (it's in the same folder).
+The latest installer usually comes with the latest release of the firmware.
 Installers for host tool v1.0 (build 53) do not have this yet; download a newer version here.

 (The host tool never "phones home", and there is no automatic update over internet.)

 The main purpose of the ethernet debugger is to capture packets.
 The following methods are available.

 If you open Wireshark, it should display any plugged in Intona Ethernet Debuggers as

 Ethernet Debugger USB (08900037) in the list of capture interfaces.
 The

 08900037 in the brackets is the serial number (as in the USB device descriptor).
 (Some versions of Wireshark also show the device address in the format used by the host tool.)
 Double click this entry, and Wireshark should start capturing.
 The Ethernet Debugger's main LED will start blinking.